CROCODILE-CESM/CrocoDash/_sources/index.rst

 -------------

 1. Please see the :ref:`installation` page.
-2. Walk through our :ref:`tutorial` for an easy introduction
+2. Walk through our `tutorials <https://crocodile-cesm.github.io/CrocoGallery/>`_ for an easy introduction
-3. Check out our `gallery of demos <https://crocodile-cesm.github.io/CrocoGallery/>`_ for more use cases and cool features.
+3. Check out our `gallery of demos <hhttps://crocodile-cesm.github.io/CrocoGallery/notebooks/use_cases/index.html>`_ for more use cases and cool features.

 .. toctree::